 - In a large bowl combine tomatoes, bell pepper, chickpeas, onions, and celery.
 Pour dressing over this, and toss to coat.
 Add cilantro and additional salt and pepper to taste.
 Serve immediately or store in refrigerator until ready to serve.
 Makes approximately 4-6 servings.

-Any fresh, crunchy veggie with sweet notes can be added or substituted in this recipe.
+Note: Any fresh, crunchy veggie with sweet notes can be added or substituted in this recipe.
 I subbed in chickpeas for the black beans in the original recipe, or beans can be omitted altogether.
 Guacamole makes an excellent accompaniment to this dish–yum!